prasadghole/canppt/CAN.md

 # Bit Stuffing
 ## Bit Stuffing
-In order to distingush data frame from bus idle frame CAN actively insert/stuff bit in can payload.
+In order to distinguish data frame from bus idle frame CAN actively insert/stuff bit in can payload.
 When ever CAN node sends 5 bits of same logic level (dominant or recessive) it must send one bit of opposite level.
 This extra bit is automatically removed by CAN receiver at data link layer.